semanticsean/ATAT/README.md

 ATAT simplifies adoption of Human-to-AI, AI-to-AI interactions over one of the largest and most important communication stacks: email.

 That means a powerful agent can be accessed with the "fw" button or a "cc" on an email thread.
 ATAT enables multiplayer / mixture via email.
 Training new users is as simple as teaching them to fw or cc.
-Training MoE operations is as simple as "@ and then @ again".
+Using MoE operations is now as simple as "@ and then @ again".

 (a.k.a.
 MoE for normies.)

 🤖 AI-Centric Communication: ATAT is specially designed for AI agents, offering a unique platform for Human-to-AI and AI-to-AI interactions over email, a crucial communication channel.
+Includes automatic Agent Dashboard that displays agent descriptions and links to their email addresses.

 🌐 Multi-Agent Collaboration: Allows simultaneous engagement of multiple AI agents, facilitating a "mixture of experts" approach for enhanced problem-solving and decision-making.